shawnsaldanha79/e-commerce-fraud-detection-system/README.md

 ### 3. Train the Fraud Detection Model

-Run the model training script to generate a trained fraud detection model:
+Run the model training script to generate a trained fraud detection model (Or you can download the model from [`here`](https://drive.google.com/uc?id=1yODGuyQFRy4E7hrgXMPKeVpNsV5nXTpQ)):

 ```bash
 python train_model.py